 If you prefer a more leisurely means of marveling at the grace of Sydney Harbour Bridge, take a ferry ride from Circular Quay to Taronga Zoo, Manly, Watsons Bay, Barangaroo, Darling Harbour, Cockatoo Island, and Parramatta.

 Pack your camera to capture the bridge, Sydney Opera House, and other Sydney sights as you sail the harbor.

 The Rocks, the oldest known neighborhood in Australia, is sandwiched between Circular Quay and Sydney Harbour Bridge.
 Of Sydney’s famous landmarks, The Rocks is one of the best for an all-in-one-place shopping, sightseeing, and dining destination.
 Join one of the daily walking tours to learn about The Rocks’ heritage as the spot where European settlers landed when arriving in Australia from 1788.

-Soak up the views of Sydney Harbour Bridge and browse the many shops found in The Rocks.
+Soak up the views of some of the most beautiful places in Australia, such as the Sydney Harbour Bridge, and browse the many shops found in The Rocks.
 Once you’ve finished exploring the atmospheric cobbled streets, enjoy a platter of fresh Sydney rock oysters at The Glenmore or a plate of lip-smackingly good Balmain bugs at Harbourfront Seafood Restaurant.
 Balmain bugs are not a type of creepy-crawly, but a clawless lobster, prized for their flavor.